-At the Audit Committee meeting in July 2021, Members recommended to the Council's Executive to procure an extra 0.5 Full Time Equivalent (FTE) of Internal Audit resource from Devon Audit Partnership for the 2021/22 Financial Year, to backfill for the loss of Internal Audit staff time.
+At the South Hams Audit Committee meeting in July 2021, Members recommended to the Council's Executive to procure an extra 0.5 Full Time Equivalent (FTE) of Internal Audit resource from Devon Audit Partnership for the 2021/22 Financial Year, to backfill for the loss of Internal Audit staff time that has been used to administer the COVID Business Grants for the Council.
 The Executive approved this at a meeting on 16th September 2021 and additional resources are now working alongside the existing Audit Team and will continue to do so over the next two or three months.